-Copycat Starbucks Pumpkin Cream Cold Brew – My DIY Pumpkin Cream Cold Brew is just as good as the real thing.
-Make your pumpkin coffee drinks at home.
+This Copycat Starbucks Pumpkin Cream Cold Brew is creamy, dreamy and just as good as the real thing.
+It’s a DIY recipe so that you can make your pumpkin coffee drinks at home.

-I am a big fan of the Pumpkin Spice Latte and I am one of those people that get one in the first few days that they come out.
+I am a big fan of the Pumpkin Spice Latte.
 I have no shame in admitting that I am one of those basic girls that LOVES all things fall.
 I live in New England, how could I not?
 I’ve already hit the apple orchard.

 I was watching Instastories and Bri McKoy was evangelical about everyone trying the Pumpkin Cream Cold Brew.
 She doesn’t enjoy a #PSL because they are too sweet.
 I agree with her that they are super sweet.
 (And I like sweet a lot.)
 She’s right, the Pumpkin Cream Cold Brew is fall and pumpkin-y, but not too sweet.